ramyaravi2706/OnlineShoppingSystem/README.md

 # 🛒 Online Shopping System

 ## 📌 Project Description
-Online Shopping System is a web-based application developed using PHP and MySQL.
-The system allows users to register, login, view products, add items to cart, place orders, and manage their shopping activities.
+The Online Shopping System is a web-based application developed using PHP and MySQL.
+It enables users to browse products, add items to a shopping cart, place orders, and manage their purchases efficiently.

+## 🎯 Objectives
+- To provide an online shopping platform
+- To manage products and orders efficiently
+- To implement user authentication
+- To perform cart and checkout operations

 ## 🚀 Features
 - User Registration